|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

 |BOAT TYPE:||Oar raft, *Paddle raft, Inflatable kayak, Stand-up paddleboard, Snout|

-*11 or more passengers usually required on trip
+**requires 11 or more trip guests

 We pride ourselves in running a relaxed and flexible schedule.
 Factors such as the energy of the group, the weather, and the beauty of exploring individual moments will influence each day’s events.
 Please familiarize yourself with our tentative schedule while allowing space for the magic to unfold with each passing mile down the Colorado River—for a trip you will never forget!

 What does this trip offer?
-Daily yoga, gluten-free meals, mindfulness, meditations, hiking, and personal small crafts to navigate your own individual journey with support and love from the fellow females around you.
+Daily yoga, mindfulness, meditations, hiking, and small crafts to navigate your own individual journey with support and love from the fellow females around you.
 Each day will begin with yoga before breakfast, followed by an exciting day on the water, possible hiking, and delicious satisfying meals.
 In the evenings we’ll gather beside the river for a gentle yoga practice to absorb the experience and let all the wonder sink in.
 Evenings are spent camping on sandy beaches beneath the Milky Way in an International Dark Sky Park.

 Explore self care practices along the river with the guidance from two knowledgeable and passionate bodyworkers.
 Bre and Sam will share the art of Thai massage, acupressure and Reflexology throughout your wilderness adventure retreat.
 Join us in learning something new about yourself and the magnificence of these ancient canyons, immersing yourself in the unknown.